Russian embassy says North Korea lifted lockdown in capital

 Some analysts say North Korea could be taking preventive measures as it prepares to stage huge public events in Pyongyang — possibly as early as next week — to glorify Kim’s authoritarian leadership and the expansion of his nuclear weapons and missiles program.

-Recent commercial satellite images have indicated preparations for a massive military parade in Pyongyang, likely for the 75th founding anniversary of the Korean People’s Army that falls on Feb.
-8, an occasion Kim could potentially use to showcase his growing collection of nuclear-capable missiles.
+Recent commercial satellite images indicated preparations for a massive military parade in Pyongyang, likely for the 75th founding anniversary of the Korean People’s Army that falls on Feb.
+8 — an occasion Kim could potentially use to showcase his growing collection of nuclear-capable missiles.

 North Korea maintains it has had no confirmed COVID-19 cases since Aug.
 10, when Kim used a major political conference to declare the country has eradicated the coronavirus, just three months after the country acknowledged an omicron outbreak.